 Here is the layout of your cuts:

-- To create the handle, find center of the 9″ end that has the blank board space above it (4.5″ in from either side) and mark.
+- Then, to create the handle, find center of the 9″ end that has the blank board space above it (4.5″ in from either side) and mark.
 From that center mark, measure 5″ up and mark.
 On that 5″ mark, make a 2″ circle using a bottle lid, etc. or compass.

 - Next, you will go back to the 9″ line and measure 3″ in from both sides, as shown, and mark.
 Connect the sides of the 2″ circle and your 9″ line using tapered and slightly curved lines as shown in the template photo.
 This is to be rustic, so don’t worry about perfection.
 Have fun!